 - Sprinkle in some glitter and screw on the lid tightly.

-Enjoy the Christmas countdown, and shopping locally at some of my favorite places to get crafty!
+Enjoy the Christmas countdown, and shop locally at some of my favorite places to get crafty!